aepayne3/Burrows-Wheeler/README.md

  *  Describe any serious problems you encountered.
  *****************************************************************************/
 Project had to run from the command line and one partner had issues with java mismatches between what Dr. Java used and what the terminal tried to use.
+Unable to use a batch file to get the timing for the files

 /******************************************************************************